belooussov/smartlabels/README.md

 # smartlabels
-Example how to use docker labels with make
+Example how to use docker labels with make, inspired by Jessie Frazelle from Docker.